Table of Contents:

 - Be non-toxic with little to no side effects.

-But in a more general sense, NZT does illustrate the type of effect that nootropics can have on us: we might think more clearly, we may be more observant, and our senses may be more alert.
+In a more of a general sense, NZT does illustrate the type of effect that nootropics can have on us: we might think more clearly, be more observant, have faster reaction time, and our senses may be more alert.

 The Benefits of Nootropics

-This isn’t to say they’re perfect for everyone, of course -- even natural substances can have side effects and become addictive if not used as directed.
+In general, nootropics have been proven safe to use and non-addictive but this isn’t to say they’re perfect for everyone, of course -- even natural substances can have side effects and become addictive if not used as directed or if you have underlying medical conditions.

 Beat Brain Fog

-Remember we said above that nootropics improve blood flow to the brain?
-This means that more nutrients and oxygen are able to get in there, helping it work better.
+Nootropics help clear up a foggy mind by improving blood flow to the brain.
+This means that more nutrients and oxygen are able to get in there, helping to improve brain health and providing cognitive benefits.

-A brain with high quality “fuel” is going to be more alert.
+A brain fed with high quality “fuel” is going to be more alert.

-Almost half of Americans report feeling tired or fatigued a few days a week -- and these are just the ones who do get 7-8 hours of sleep a night!
+Feeling tired and wish you had more energy?
+You’re not alone.
+Almost half of Americans report being tired or fatigued a few days a week -- and these are the ones who get 7-8 hours of sleep a night!

+Low energy can result from a number of different things, including sleep, lack of adequate nutrition, stress, oxidative stress and inflammation.
 Nootropics can help you to get a more restful sleep and help you feeling more energized in the mornings.
-They also supply your brain and body with important micronutrients which may be lacking in your diet, which can also cause fatigue.
+They also supply your brain and body with important nutrients which may be lacking in your diet.

-Nootropics can help by balancing the uptake of chemicals released by the body when stressed, thus minimizing stress reactions.
+Stress and anxiety rears its well intentioned but ugly head from time to time.
+Functioning at a constant level of anxiety can raise our heart rate, stress hormones (cortisol), and cause blood sugar imbalances.
+Nootropics can help by balancing the uptake of chemicals released by the body when stressed, thus minimizing acute stress reactions.

-Reducing anxiety frees up a lot of energy and mental load you can use on other things, and allows us to concentrate and sleep better, thus promoting a positive cycle for focus and concentration.
+Reducing anxiety frees up a lot of energy and mental load you can use on other things you enjoy.
+It allows us to concentrate and sleep better, thus promoting a positive cycle for focus and concentration.

 Nootropics and Longevity